What Do File Clerk Do?

 File Clerk Responsibilities

-File Clerks state the following job skills are important in their day-to-day work.
+When polled, File Clerks say the following skills are most frequently used in their jobs:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.